Edmund Hillary

 Sir Edmund Percival Hillary (20 July 1919 – 11 January 2008) was a New Zealand mountaineer, explorer, and philanthropist.
 On 29 May 1953, Hillary and Sherpa mountaineer Tenzing Norgay became the first climbers confirmed to have reached the summit of Mount Everest.
 They were part of the ninth British expedition to Everest, led by John Hunt.
 From 1985 to 1988 he served as New Zealand's High Commissioner to India and Bangladesh and concurrently as Ambassador to Nepal.

 Hillary became interested in mountaineering while in secondary school.
 He made his first major climb in 1939, reaching the summit of Mount Ollivier.
 He served in the Royal New Zealand Air Force as a navigator during World War II and was wounded in an accident.
 Prior to the Everest expedition, Hillary had been part of the British reconnaissance expedition to the mountain in 1951 as well as an unsuccessful attempt to climb Cho Oyu in 1952.

 As part of the Commonwealth Trans-Antarctic Expedition he reached the South Pole overland in 1958.
 He subsequently reached the North Pole, making him the first person to reach both poles and summit Everest.
 Time named him one of the 100 most influential people of the 20th century.

 Beginning in 1960, Hillary devoted himself to assisting the Sherpa people of Nepal through the Himalayan Trust, which he established.
 His efforts are credited with the construction of many schools and hospitals in Nepal.
 Hillary had numerous honours conferred upon him, including the Order of the Garter in 1995.
 Upon his death in 2008, he was given a state funeral in New Zealand.

 Early life

-Hillary was born to Percival Augustus (1885–1965) and Gertrude (née Clark) (1892–1965) Hillary in Auckland, New Zealand, on 20 July 1919.
+Hillary was born to Percival Augustus "Percy" (1885–1965) and Gertrude (née Clark) (1892–1965) Hillary in Auckland, New Zealand, on 20 July 1919.
 His father Percy had served at Gallipoli with the 15th (North Auckland) Regiment, and was discharged "medically unfit" from the Army in 1916; he had married Gertrude after his return to New Zealand.
 His grandfather Edmund Raymond Hillary (b.
-1836) from Lancashire, England was a watchmaker, who immigrated to northern Wairoa in the mid-19th century.
+1836) from Lancashire, England was a watchmaker, who immigrated to the northern Wairoa region in the mid-19th century.
 He married Annie "Ida" Fleming from Ireland having four children.
 His maternal great-grandparents, the Clarks, were both from Yorkshire.